Setting up payroll correctly in any business once you have employees, particularly if you are a small business owner, will be a key priority.

 The National Living Wage used to be applicable to employees aged over 25.
-However, from April 2021, for the 2021/22 tax year, the age threshold will be lowered to include those who are 23 and 24.
+However, since April 2021, for the 2021/22 tax year, the age threshold was lowered to include those who are 23 and 24.

-And from that point, the National Minimum Wage will apply to people who are between school-leaving age and under the age of 23.
+And now, the National Minimum Wage applies to people who are between school-leaving age and under the age of 23.